Action for the Ocean in International Geneva

 Plastic pollution is found everywhere from the Mount Everest to the Mariana Trench, and the deepest part of the ocean.
 Of the approximately 275 million metric tons of plastic waste produced annually, up to 12 million tons leak into the ocean, wreaking havoc on livelihoods and ecosystems .
 The result is an estimated $13 billion in annual environmental damage to marine ecosystems.

 In 2017, the UN Environment Assembly established the Ad Hoc Open-Ended Expert Group (AHEG) on Marine Litter and Microplastics.
 The expert group put forward a series of possible policy responses to reduce plastic pollution in marine environments ahead of UNEA-5.1 in February 2021.
 In September 2021, the first ever Ministerial Conference on Marine Litter and Plastic Pollution was held in Geneva in order to build momentum and political will to advance a coherent global strategy on the topic.
-On that occasion, Peru and Rwanda have put forward a draft resolution to be presented at UNEA-5.2, which calls to start negotiations on an international treaty on marine litter and plastic pollution.
+In March 2022, the fifth UN Environment Assembly adopted a historic resolution to end plastic pollution requesting the establishment of an international negotiating committee which is tasked with developing a legally binding instrument on the matter by the end of 2024.

 More than 820 million people depend on fisheries and aquaculture for food, nutrition, and income.
 But the ability of the world’s fisheries to provide jobs and nutrition is being threatened by an unprecedented crisis of overfishing and improper resource management.
 The Second World Ocean Assessment revealed that, while fisheries management is improving in many regions, a third of global stocks are still overfished.

 Efforts to reverse the trend are thus essential to secure livelihoods and food security and protect biodiversity.
 Scientific findings indicate that 98% of currently overfished stocks could recover by the middle of this century if managed properly.
-At the global level, negotiations on fisheries subsidies are ongoing at the World Trade Organisation (WTO) to achieve SDG 14.6.
-WTO members have pledged to conclude negotiations before the WTO’s Ministerial Conference in early December.
+At the global level, Members to the World Trade Organisation (WTO) have achieved a landmark agreement in June 2022 after more than 20 years of negotiations to achieve SDG 14.6.

 Role of Geneva